aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/namecollection/_index.md

 ```

 Sorts defined names.

+**Remarks**

 If you create a large amount of named ranges in the Excel file, please call this method after all named ranges are created and before saving

 ### toString() {#toString--}
 ```